Everything to Know About Withdrawals From Apex Trader Funding

 Next, there are restrictions on how much you are allowed to withdraw.

 Before you consider making a withdrawal request, there is a minimum balance required at the time of the request.
-When you do meet the minimum balance requirement, you are permitted to withdraw between $500 and the “maximum withdrawal amount”, based on which account you have.
+When you do meet the minimum balance requirement, you are permitted to withdraw only up to $500 from this balance, while the rest of your profits must come from above the threshold.
 See the table below.

 $25,000$26,600$1,500